Discovery Garden

 July 2023

-- Council received the final design package of plans and specifications from the NSW Department of Planning and Environment and will now commence preparations to put the project out to tender.
+• Council received the final design package of plans and specifications from the Department of Planning, Housing and Infrastructure and will now commence preparations to put the project out to tender.

 March 2023

-- Council received input from stakeholders on ideas for incorporating environmental education within the project.
-Council then sent this feedback to the NSW Department of Planning and Environment for consideration.
+• Council received input from stakeholders on ideas for incorporating environmental education within the project.
+Council then sent this feedback to the Department of Planning, Housing and Infrastructure for consideration.

 February 2023

-- Council and the NSW Department of Planning and Environment review 80% of the tender design documentation package received from Moir Landscape Architects.
+• Council and the Department of Planning, Housing and Infrastructure review 80% of the tender design documentation package received from Moir Landscape Architects.

 January 2023